SamaadTurner/Reading-Notes/classs-01.md

 # How the Web Works
-This topic matters becaause it is the basis of this course...
+This topic matters because it is the basis of this course...

 Article provides a simple view of what happens when a webpage is viewed in a web browser on your computer or phone.
 Computers connected to the internet are called clients and servers.
 Clients are usually web user's internet-connected devices.